ipuhakka/BetAI/Documentation/Diary.md

 These were done and first implementations, WeightedSelection and BLX-alpha were done.
 WeightedSelection was fixed.
 However it doesn't work too well as it focuses too heavily on top nodes and immediately it loses all diversity.

-Static random class was created wj´hic can be used throughout the program.
+Static random class was created which can be used throughout the program.
 Values format was changes to take parameters for parentSelectionMethod and crossoverMethod.

+**23.10.2018**:
+	- Display all parameters in values.json to console
+	- Sample logging
+	- Fixed sampling bug.
+This was caused by incorrect range used in randomising sample indexes.
+	- Fixed NaN predicted result bug.
+This was a bug that was caused by dividing by 0 in calculating strengths for teams.